iit-DLSLab/Quadruped-PyMPC/README.md

   python3 ros2/run_controller.py
   ```

-For a real-robot deployment, remember to put inside the script these flags to false
+4. if you want to test the above node with a simulator, for example to test ros2 delay, you can run

   ```
-  USE_MUJOCO_RENDER = False
-  USE_MUJOCO_SIMULATION = False
+  python3 ros2/run_simulator.py
   ```

-and to use a nice [state estimator](https://github.com/iit-DLSLab/muse).
+5. for a real-robot deployment, use a nice [state estimator](https://github.com/iit-DLSLab/muse)

 ## Citing this work